greentfrapp/project-asimov/guide_bias_i.md

 #### Proxy Labels

 The term "recidivism" refers to the likelihood of a criminal committing another crime, after they have been convicted.
 To train a recidivism prediction model, the training data should ideally have labels denoting whether a convicted criminal has reoffended.
-But in reality, we don't know when someone has committed a crime.
+But in reality, we don't know when someone has committed a crime, only when someone has been arrested.
 So, we use a proxy.
 Instead of labels denoting whether a convicted criminal has reoffended, the labels denote whether a convicted criminal has been convicted again.
 That might be the closest we can get, but is it close enough?

 Let's think about some of the differences between "reoffending" and "being convicted again".